sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 Correspondingly, if variable does not yet have a value (i.e., it has never been assigned to), `E_VARNF` will be raised.

+If index-expr is not an integer (for lists and strings) or is a collection value (for maps), or if the value of `variable` or the property is not a list, map or string, `E_TYPE` is raised.
+If `result-expr` is a string, but not of length 1, E_INVARG is raised.
+Suppose `index-expr` evaluates to a value `k`.
+If `k` is an integer and is outside the range of the list or string (i.e. smaller than 1 or greater than the length of the list or string), `E_RANGE` is raised.
+If `k` is not a valid key of the map, `E_RANGE` is raised.
+Otherwise, the actual assignment takes place.

+For lists, the variable or the property is assigned a new list that is identical to the original one except at the k-th position, where the new list contains the result of result-expr instead.
+Likewise for maps, the variable or the property is assigned a new map that is identical to the original one except for the k key, where the new map contains the result of result-expr instead.
+For strings, the variable or the property is assigned a new string that is identical to the original one, except the k-th character is changed to be result-expr.

 If index-expr is not an integer, or if the value of variable or the property is not a list or string, `E_TYPE` is raised.
 If result-expr is a string, but not of length 1, `E_INVARG` is raised.
 Now suppose index-expr evaluates to an integer n.
 If n is outside the range of the list or string (i.e. smaller than 1 or greater than the length of the list or string), `E_RANGE` is raised.
 Otherwise, the actual assignment takes place.

 For lists, the variable or the property is assigned a new list that is identical to the original one except at the n-th position, where the new list contains the result of result-expr instead.
 For strings, the variable or the property is assigned a new string that is identical to the original one, except the n-th character is changed to be result-expr.

 The assignment expression itself returns the value of result-expr.
-For the following examples, assume that `l` initially contains the list `{1, 2, 3}` and that `s` initially contains the string "foobar":
+For the following examples, assume that `l` initially contains the list `{1, 2, 3}`, that `m` initially contains the map `["one" -> 1, "two" -> 2]` and that `s` initially contains the string "foobar":

 ```
 l[5] = 3          =>   E_RANGE (error)